Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/peerful/connect/secret-package/_index.md

 type: "project"

 title: "Sleighwell"
-headerTitle: "Santa needs help delivering presents in a town that constantly changes."
 blurb: "A cooperative game about placing houses and presents such that the sleigh can fulfill all wishes, with a dash of reindeer road and pine tree obstacles."

 downloadLink: "https://drive.google.com/drive/folders/11q1JvlufY06QORspG35SfAKQU4JakWhS"

-color: "white"

 date: 2023-01-01 # 2024-07-25?